Tracygc/BCVR/README.md

 This isn't handled in requirements because the version you'll need depends on your GPU/ hardware.
 [Follow instructions](https://detectron2.readthedocs.io/en/latest/tutorials/install.html)

-## Deploy the Docs
-1. Open a terminal and go to the `docs/` folder.
-1. If not done yet, authenticate your account using `gcloud auth login`
-1. Deploy to app engine using `gcloud app deploy app.yaml`

 ###  datastes
 Imagenet2012：https://image-net.org/download.php